bytecodealliance/registry/crates/server/README.md

 2023-04-18T23:48:52.170233Z  INFO warg_server: listening on 127.0.0.1:8090
 ```

-### PostgresQL storage
+### PostgreSQL storage

-With PostgresQL storage, the server will store all data in a PostgresQL
+With PostgreSQL storage, the server will store all data in a PostgreSQL
 database.

-Support for PostgresQL storage is behind the `postgres` compilation feature
+Support for PostgreSQL storage is behind the `postgres` compilation feature
 flag.

-The easiest way to start a PostgresQL server is with Docker:
+The easiest way to start a PostgreSQL server is with Docker:

 ```console
 docker run -d --name postgres -e POSTGRES_PASSWORD=password -v /tmp/data:/var/lib/postgresql/data -p 5432:5432 postgres